On Fourier asymptotics and effective equidistribution: Automorphic Preliminaries

 Let $\pi$ be cuspidal and $\varphi\in\pi$.
 In this paper, we always use the normalized $\varphi$ with $\lambda_\pi(1)=1$.
 In this case, $\lambda_\pi$ are the Hecke eigenvalues attached to $\pi$.
 The \emph{Whittaker function} $W_\varphi$ in this case is given by

 The expression \eqref{eq:fourier-expansion} follows from Shalika's multiplicity one theorem; see \cite[\S4.1 and \S6.2]{cogdell1990arithmetic}.
 We have the following bound

-uniformly in $\pi$; see \cite[Proposition 2]{kim-sarnak}.
+for all $m\in\Z_{\neq 0}$ and uniformly in $\pi$; see \cite[Proposition 2]{kim-sarnak}.
 The Ramanujan--Petersson Conjecture predicts that the above estimate of $\lambda_\pi$ can be improved to $|m|^\epsilon$ for any $\epsilon>0$.
 However, this is only known when $\pi$ corresponds to a modular form (that is, a discrete series representation).

 If $\pi$ is an Eisenstein series with parameter $s\in\C$ and $\varphi=\Eis(f)$ then the Whittaker function $W_\varphi$ is given by

 which converges absolutely for $\Re(s)>0$ and can be analytically continued to all of $\C$.
 In particular, when $f$ varies over a family such that $f\vert_K$ is $s$-independent (so called \emph{flat family)} then $W_f$ is entire in $s$.
 In this case, we have